paweljarosz/defork/README.md

 Returns options of the provided or saved dialog node of the provided or saved conversation.
 Options can be used as hyperlinks to next dialog nodes.

 **PARAMETERS**
-* `nodeID` (number, optional) - a dialog node ID.
+* `nodeID` (number - optional) - a dialog node ID.
 If not provided, Defork will try to use loaded and saved data.
-* `conversation` (table, optional) - a conversation data table.
+* `conversation` (table - optional) - a conversation data table.
 If not provided, Defork will try to use loaded and saved data.

 **RETURNS**
 * `options` (table) - a table containing options of the current dialog node of the current conversation.
 This table includes tables for each option, and each table contains strings: `link` - a short name of this link, `name` - a text to display for this option and number: `pid` that shows the next node ID to show, connected to this option.

 ### defork.getOptionLink(no, nodeID, conversation)
-Returns one option link's text of the selected option of the provided or saved dialog node of the provided or saved conversation.
+Returns one option link of the selected option of the provided or saved dialog node of the provided or saved conversation.
+The link points the ID of the next dialog's node that is connected with this option.

 **PARAMETERS**
 * `no` (string) - a number of the option link.
 If not provided, Defork will try to use loaded and saved data.
-* `nodeID` (number, optional) - a dialog node ID.
+* `nodeID` (number - optional) - a dialog node ID.
 If not provided, Defork will try to use loaded and saved data.
-* `conversation` (table, optional) - a conversation data table.
+* `conversation` (table - optional) - a conversation data table.
 If not provided, Defork will try to use loaded and saved data.

 **RETURNS**
-* `option_text` (string) - a text, a selected option of the selected dialog node of the selected conversation.
+* `option_link` (number) - a next dialog node id, a node pointed by the selected option of the selected dialog node of the selected conversation.

 ## RichText helping functions